FAQs

 • The N.H.
 Preservation Alliance and an LLC of community members oversaw the development and execution of various aspects of the project.

 • John Wathne, Founder-Principal of Structures North Consulting Engineers, was responsible for engineering design and monitoring.
-A nationally recognized expert in evaluating, stabilizing, and restoring historic structures, John enjoys saving structures for their historic, architectural, and social/cultural significance, and inventing new ways to do so.
+A nationally recognized expert in evaluating, stabilizing, and restoring historic structures, John specializes in saving structures for their historic, architectural, and social/cultural significance, and inventing new ways to do so.

 • Tom Evarts’s crew at Yankee Steeplejack Company of Harvard, Mass., performed most of the Emergency Stabilization work with help from New England Scaffolding.
 Initially established to restore church steeples throughout New England and New York, YSC is a full-service restoration and construction contractor.